Brookings Institution: 20th century

-In 1967, Kermit Gordon assumed Brookings' presidency.
+In 1967, Kermit Gordon assumed Brookings's presidency.
 He began a series of studies of program choices for the federal budget in 1969 titled "Setting National Priorities".
 He also expanded the Foreign Policy Studies Program to include research about national security and defense.
 After Richard Nixon was elected president in the 1968 United States presidential election, the relationship between Brookings and the White House deteriorated.
 At one point, Nixon aide Charles Colson proposed a firebombing of the institution.
 G. Gordon Liddy and the White House Plumbers actually made a plan to firebomb the headquarters and steal classified files, but it was canceled because the Nixon administration refused to pay for a fire engine as a getaway vehicle.
 Yet throughout the 1970s, Brookings was offered more federal research contracts than it could handle.

 In 1976, after Gordon died, Gilbert Y. Steiner, director of the governmental studies program, was appointed the fourth president of the Brookings Institution by the board of trustees.
 As director of the governmental studies program, Steiner brought in numerous scholars whose research ranges from administrative reform to urban policy, not only enhancing the program's visibility and influence in Washington and nationally, but also producing works that have arguably survived as classics in the field of political science.

 By the 1980s, Brookings faced an increasingly competitive and ideologically charged intellectual environment.
 The need to reduce the federal budget deficit became a major research theme, as did problems with national security and government inefficiency.
 Bruce MacLaury, Brookings's fifth president, also established the Center for Public Policy Education to develop workshop conferences and public forums to broaden the audience for research programs.
 An academic analysis of congressional records from 1993 to 2002 found that Brookings was cited by conservative politicians almost as often as by liberal politicians, earning a score of 53 on a 1–100 scale, with 100 representing the most liberal score.
 The same study found Brookings to be the most frequently cited think tank by U.S. media and politicians.